cscorley/swindle/README.md

 Swindle runs on Python 3.2 or above.
 Support for lower Python 3.x versions has been hacked in, so use at your own risk there.

-Additional package requirements for unit testing are as follows:

-    nose==1.2.1
+Swindle uses `nose==1.2.1` for unit testing.

-You can install these requirements by running `make install`, which requires `pip`.
+You can install these requirements by running `make init`, which requires pip.
+The init will also set up virtualenv.

 Running
 -------